 Medical Electives Registration Process

 - Reserve your dates

 - Apply.
-Use the application form for Medical Electives.We will process your application as soon as we get this in our mail.
+Use the application form given below for Medical Electives.We will process your application as soon as we get this in our mail.
 By sending this form you are also stating that you will come to LWH, if accepted.

 - Please also send us a document (by post) written by an authorized official of your training institution, stating that you are a ___ year medical (or other as the case may be) student of the institution.
 This should carry the official’s signature, designation and seal.
 Please do not send this as an email attachment.

 - We request that all students who are coming to Manali for their electives, ensure that their University letters reach in time, with a mention of their commitment to come here.
 This is purely to ensure that there is a low rate of ‘no’ shows and all deserving students get a chance.

 Manali is a small, but busy tourist town in the northern end of the Kullu valley at an altitude of about 6500 feet.
 The Kullu valley is in the Western Himalayan ranges, and is within the state of Himachal Pradesh.
 Manali used to be considered the end of the habitable world but of late with more tourists arriving it is becoming a stop halt en route to Leh.
 The local people here are Kulluis, but for 9 months of the year you are likely to see people from all over India and also the world.